edf-hpc/puppet-hpc/puppet-config/modules/hpc_ha/README.md

 ### Setup Requirements

-This module uses stdlib, hpclib and keepalived.
+This module depends on the following modules:

+* stdlib
+* hpclib
+* keepalived
+* systemd (for `systemd::unit_state`)

 ### Beginning with hpc_ha

 ## Usage

+Here is an example of class instanciation with a VIP and a virtual server:

 ```
-  class{ '::hpc_ha':
+  class { '::hpc_ha':
     vips => {
       'service' => {
         net_id      => 'wan',